Bariatric Surgery Treatment Hospital in Hyderabad, India

-In Laparoscopic gastric sleeve resection, a major portion of stomach is removed along the major curve of the stomach and the remaining stomach is formed into a tubelike structure.
+In Laparoscopic gastric sleeve resection, a major portion of stomach is removed along the major curve of the stomach and the remaining stomach is formed into a tube-like structure.
 The procedure permanently reduces the size of the stomach.
-Similar to laparoscopic adjustable gastric banding surgery, it is a restrictive weight loss surgery which improves saitety and weight loss. it also reduces the appetitie due to lesser appetite-regulating hormone, ghrelin.
+Similar to laparoscopic adjustable gastric banding surgery, it is a restrictive weight loss surgery which improves satiety and weight loss. it also reduces the appetite due to lesser appetite-regulating hormone, ghrelin.
 However, it does not affect the person’s ability to absorb calories and nutrients.

 Roux-en-y Gastric Bypass (RYGB):

 In gastric bypass the stomach is divided into a small upper pouch and a much larger, lower pouch.
 The upper small pouch is then connected to the small intestine, so the ingested food bypasses the remaining lower portion and duodenum.
 The connection between lower pouch and the duodenum with the small intestine is retained intact, so the digestive juices reach the small intestine and aid in digestion.